montreyw/Theme-Redesign-and-SEO-Overhaul/README.md

 - [x] Improve layout of Author Pages
 - [ ] Add unique headers to individual category pages
 - [x] Fix sitemap (fixed but how?)
-- [ ] Add Facebook Like Button to Social Sidebar
+- [x] Add Facebook Like Buttons to Social Sidebar
+- [x] Add Google+ Buttons to Social Sidebar
 - [ ] Place ads
 - [ ] Show year of post if not current year
 - [ ] Make YouTube embed size more responsive to different screen sizes